ma-seefelder/ProteinCoLoc/README.md

 <p align="center"> <img src = "logo.png" width = 400 height = 500> </p>

 ## Description
 ProteinCoLoc is a scientific software designed for Bayesian analysis of co-localization in microscopic images.
 Utilizing cutting-edge statistical methods, ProteinCoLoc provides accurate and detailed insights for molecular biology researchers.
 A graphical user interface is available that facilitates the use of the software.
-Additionally, a compiled version of ProteinCoLoc is available at XY that does not require the installation of Julia.
+Additionally, a compiled version of ProteinCoLoc is available at Zenodo <a href = "https://doi.org/10.5281/zenodo.10977960"> that does not require the installation of Julia.

 ## Features